autolab-project/autolab/README.md

    |-- Variable "amplitude"         (float, only get function)
 ```

-During the instantiation of a device, a empty Module object is created in USIT, and represent at first the device itself.
-The above modelization is then carried out using a python script "usit_config.py" that has to be present in the driver folder, as explained below.
+During the instantiation of a driver, an empty Module object is created in USIT, and represent at first the general device.
+The above modelization is then carried out using a python script "usit_config.py", as explained below.

 ## USIT configuration